Win a new Mac Book Air laptop

-How to make Wordpress Sloooowww (like Loris)
+How to make WordPress Sloooowww (like Loris)

 Flipflops has just moved servers.
 Things have been a little hectic lately and to cut a long story short for about a month the website has been running with all its files living in America and using a database in London (initially this was so there was no down time when the DNS was migrated - the I forgot all about it…).
 Consequently it was a little bit slow.